Halfboyfriend/ton_wallet/README.md

 - A react-based TWA-ready app, interacting with TON
 - Github actions set to deploy app to github pages
-- A script to connect a telegram bot to the deployed app
+- A script to connect a telegram bot to the deployed app play staor

 # How to use